 Who is My Advisor?

 Academic advising at the University at Buffalo is delivered through a network of professional advising centers.
 Students are assigned to an academic advising unit/advisor based upon their declared or approved major and special population affiliation if applicable.

-Students who have not selected a major will be advised by the staff in Student Advising Services.
+Students who have not selected a major will be advised by the staff in the Exploratory and Pre-Professional Advising Center.

 To locate your advisor see the HUB Student Center, Advisor Channel (PDF) or use the Advising Directory.

 How Can I Best Prepare for Working with My Advisor?